-For 2023/24, UB continues to hold a strong financial position.
+For 2024/25, UB continues to hold a strong financial position.
 We have significant cash reserves due to forward-looking financial stewardship, long-range planning, and the strength of UB's enrollment.
-Additionally, after more than a decade of declining or flat tax support, New York State has for the second year in a row committed additional funding to campuses across the SUNY system including to UB.
+Additionally, New York State continues to invest across the SUNY system including in UB.